MicrosoftDocs/win32/desktop-src/shell/start-menu-reg.md

 Any web browser application can register to appear as an Internet client on the Start menu.
-This visibility, coupled with proper registration for an application's [file](fa-intro.md) and [protocol](_inet_Asynchronous_Pluggable_Protocols) types, gives an application default browser status.
+This visibility, coupled with proper registration for an application's [file](fa-intro.md) and [protocol](https://msdn.microsoft.com/library/Aa767743(v=VS.85).aspx) types, gives an application default browser status.

 Registrations made in the **HKEY\_CURRENT\_USER** subtree have higher precedence for the console user than corresponding registrations made in the **HKEY\_LOCAL\_MACHINE**.
 For new users on the system, the settings stored in **HKEY\_LOCAL\_MACHINE** are used.
 As of Windows XP, Start menu Internet settings are kept in the default entries of two registry locations: